Healing Broken Bones

 Vitamin D

-To aid in broken bone healing, patients should consume Vitamin D on a regular basis.
+To aid in broken bone healing, patients should consume Vitamin D regularly.
 It aids in calcium absorption, utilization, and bone mineralization in your blood.
 Spending a modest amount of time outside each day might help since sunshine provides vitamin D to your skin; for someone with fair skin, 15 minutes will do the job.
-Only a few foods, including egg yolks and fatty fish, naturally contain vitamin D; nevertheless, it is often added by manufacturers to other meals, such as milk or orange juice
+Only a few foods, including egg yolks and fatty fish, naturally contain vitamin D; nevertheless, it is often added by manufacturers to other meals, such as milk or orange juice.

 Vitamin K2

 Two types of vitamin K exist.
 Phylloquinone, or vitamin K1, is found in plant foods like leafy greens.
 Vitamin K2 or menaquinone is found in animal products and fermented foods like sauerkraut.
 Two proteins, matrix GLA protein, and osteocalcin, which work together with calcium to help create and maintain strong bones, are activated by vitamin K2.
-In order to prevent osteoporosis and fractures, vitamin K2 is crucial.
+To prevent osteoporosis and fractures, vitamin K2 is crucial.

 5. Physical Therapy